P1ayer2/CZ-300_On_Steroids/Documentation/READMe.md

 # About this printer

 The CZ-300 is sold by a company called Crazy3DPrint, which seems to be a branch of XYZPrinting.
-Seeing as a lot of the parts for the CZ-300 are loaned from XYZPrinting's Davinci Series, this makes sense.
+Seeing as a lot of the parts for the CZ-300 are from XYZPrinting’s Davinci Series, this makes sense.
 Therefore, forums and files for some DaVinci models applies for this printer as well.
-After close inspection, it seems like Crazy3DPrint planned on selling "add-on" modules for this printer.
+After close inspection, it seems like Crazy3DPrint planned on selling “add-on” modules for this printer.
 I say this because fitting a second linear rod for example, needs a custom piece of plastic which was never included.
-The same goes for the hotend, as there seems to be additional "slots" for mounting an ABL-sensor or part cooling-fan.
+The same goes for the hotend, as there seems to be additional “slots” for mounting an ABL-sensor or part cooling-fan.
 I could not confirm or find any additional modules myself.

 ## Parts list
 ### Frame: